TEXT-S&P summary: Steel Authority of India Ltd.

 Rationale

-The rating on Steel Authority of India Ltd. (SAIL) reflects the company’s good market position and diverse customers in India, and its favorable cost position due to its captive sources of iron ore.
+The rating on Steel Authority of India Ltd. (SAIL) reflects the company’s good market position and diversity in India and its captive sources of iron ore and power that result in above average profitability.
 SAIL’s good access to funding as a government-related entity is an additional rating strength.
-The company’s deteriorating credit measures and weak operating efficiency partly offset these strengths.
-A delay in the completion of SAIL’s capital intensive expansion plans and the challenging steel industry conditions have weakened the company’s credit protection measures.
+The company’s deteriorating credit measures and weak operating efficiency partly offset the above weaknesses.
+A delay in the completion of SAIL’s capital intensive expansion plans and a challenging steel industry environment have weakened the company’s credit protection measures.

-We assess SAIL’s business risk profile as “satisfactory.”
-The company is the largest integrated steel producer in the country, although other steel producers are increasing capacities.
-We expect SAIL’s market position to improve after it completes its expansion, which would add about 7 million tons (MT) of steelmaking capacity over the next one to two years.
-Of this expansion, about 4 million tons (MT) capacity is likely to be added by March 2013, taking the company’s steelmaking capacity to 18MT.
-SAIL also benefits from its focus on the Indian market, where demand is growing at a faster pace than in the global market.
+We assess SAIL’s business risk profile as “satisfactory”.
+The company is the largest integrated steel manufacturer in the country, though its market share of crude steel has been declining and was about 18% for the fiscal year ended March 31, 2012.
+Nevertheless, we expect SAIL’s market position to improve after it has completed its expansion plan, which would add about 7 million tons of steelmaking capacity.
+The company also has good end-market and customer diversity.
+It benefits from focus on the Indian market where demand is growing at a faster pace than global steel demand.
+This has resulted in SAIL’s capacity utilization being consistently more than 100%.

-SAIL’s backward integration supports its favorable cost position.
-The company meets its entire iron ore requirements and 60%-65% of its power needs from captive sources.
-Such integration helps offset SAIL’s weaker operating efficiency due to its lower labor productivity, above-average coking coal consumption, dated technology, limited value-added production, and sales of semi-finished goods.
-SAIL plans to address many of these efficiency issues through its capital expenditure for modernization.
+SAIL’s backward integration supports its above average profitability.
+The company meets its entire iron ore requirements and 70% of its power needs from captive sources.
+This helps offset its weaker operating efficiency stemming from a large workforce, above average coking coal consumption, dated technology, limited value-added production, and sales of semi-finished goods.
+However, SAIL plans to address many of these issues with its current capital expenditure on modernization.

-We expect the company’s operating performance to improve in the fiscal year ending March 31, 2013, and beyond on account of improving operating efficiency, capacity expansion, and some improvement in the industry.
-SAIL’s operating performance in the first quarter of fiscal 2013 is weaker than our expectation, with EBITDA margins down to about 16% from about 18% last in the corresponding period in fiscal 2012.
+SAIL’s operating performance in fiscal 2012 was weaker than our expectation due to a challenging operating environment.
+The company’s profitability weakened with EBITDA margins declining to 15.2% from 20.3% in the previous fiscal year.
+Prices of coking coal, which SAIL imports, were high, while the prices of steel were subdued.
+In addition, the completion of many of the company’s projects was delayed resulting in a lower-than-expected increase in steel production.
+Nevertheless, we expect SAIL’s operating performance to improve in fiscal 2013 and beyond because of improving operating efficiency, capacity expansion, and some improvement in the industry.

-We view SAIL’s financial risk profile as “intermediate.”
-The company’s credit protection measures deteriorated more than we had expected in the quarter ended June 2012 because operating performance was weaker than we anticipated.
-SAIL’s ratio of adjusted debt (adjusted for the company’s cash holding of more than Indian rupee (INR) 21 billion) to EBITDA weakened to 3.1x as of June 30, 2012, from 1.5x a year earlier.
-We expect the ratio to stabilize at about 3.0x over the next two years, and then improve.
-The company’s ratio of adjusted debt to capital was about 33.6% as of June 30, 2012.
+We view SAIL’s financial risk profile as “intermediate”.
+SAIL’s credit protection measures have deteriorated more than we had expected because: (1) operating performance was weaker than anticipated; and (2) the company did not issue any equity in fiscal 2012, which we had expected it would.
+Nevertheless, SAIL’s ratio of adjusted debt (adjusted for the company’s cash holding of more than Indian rupee (INR) 45 billion) to EBITDA weakened to 2.6x as of March 31, 2012, from 1.5x a year ago.
+We expect the ratio to further weaken to about 3.0x over the next two years, and then improve.
+The company’s ratio of adjusted debt to capital was also about 32% as of March 31, 2012.
 We expect the ratio to increase to 38% in fiscal 2013.

 -- “Strong” link with the government.
 We expect the government to retain its majority ownership in SAIL.
 The current holding is 85.6%.
 In our view, the government is able to exert strong influence on the company’s strategy through the appointment of its board.

 -- “Limited” role in the Indian economy.
-SAIL does not provide public services and its market share in the domestic steel industry is about 18%.
+SAIL does not provide public services and its market share of the domestic steel industry is about 18%.

 Liquidity

--- SAIL’s liquidity sources include a cash balance of INR59 billion as of June 30, 2012.
+-- SAIL’s liquidity sources include a cash balance of INR64 billion as of March 31, 2012.

 -- Sources also include our expectations of FFO of about INR50 billion over the next 12 months.